sedostheatre/sedos.co.uk/input/news/2024-05-05-pitch-at-2025-minack-show.md

 ---
 *7 May 2024*

-**Sedos have been given the opportunity to take a show to the Minack in 2025.
+**Sedos has been given the opportunity to take a show to the Minack in 2025.
 We are running a mini pitch process to gather possible titles we can take for a week by the sea in Cornwall.**

 The Minack is a spectacular open-air theatre in Porthcurno, Cornwall, where Sedos was lucky enough to be invited to perform in 2019, presenting *[A Swell Party](https://www.sedos.co.uk/shows/2019-a-swell-party)*.
 Groups have performed shows such as *Kipps*, *Sister Act*, *Sunset Boulevard*, and *Jesus Christ, Superstar* at the Minack, among others.
 A full list of past shows that audiences come from far and wide to attend can be found on the [Minack’s website](https://www.minack.com/our-past-shows).